What is the Archery GB Handicap Scheme?

 How do we calculate your handicap?

-Using the approach we just described, tables have been produced that show the each handicap and corresponding score for many different rounds.
+Using the approach we just described, tables have been produced that show each handicap and corresponding score for many different rounds.
 If you shoot a certain score on a certain round you can look up the handicap that corresponds to that score.
 Once you have shot three scores your handicaps are averaged to provide a starting value.

 Click here to download the official Archery GB Handicap Tables